Euthanasia used for 4.5 percent of deaths in the Netherlands

-Euthanasia has become "common practice" in the Netherlands, accounting for 4.5 percent of deaths, according to researchers who say requests are increasing from people who aren't terminally ill.
+Euthanasia has become a common way to die in the Netherlands, accounting for 4.5 percent of deaths, according to researchers who say requests are increasing from people who aren't terminally ill.

 In 2002, the Netherlands became the first country in the world that made it legal for doctors to help people die.
 Both euthanasia, where doctors actively kill patients, and assisted suicide, where physicians prescribe patients a lethal dose of drugs, are allowed.
 People must be "suffering unbearably" with no hope of relief — but their condition does not have to be fatal.

 The 25-year review published in Thursday's New England Journal of Medicine is based on physician questionnaires.
-The use of euthanasia and assisted suicide "to relieve end-of-life suffering has become common practice in the Netherlands," the authors said in the report.
+The use of numerous methods to shorten patients' lives "to relieve end-of-life suffering has become common practice in the Netherlands," the authors said in the report.

 The review shows that in 1990, before it was legal, 1.7 percent of deaths were from euthanasia or assisted suicide.
 That rose to 4.5 percent by 2015.
 The vast majority — 92 percent — had serious illness and the rest had health problems from old age, early-stage dementia or psychiatric problems or a combination.
 More than a third of those who died were over 80.

-Requests from those who aren't terminally ill still represents a small share, but have been increasing, Van der Heide said.
+Requests from those who aren't terminally ill still represent a small share, but have been increasing, Van der Heide said.

 "When assisted dying is becoming the more normal option at the end of life, there is a risk people will feel more inclined to ask for it," she said.